Cookies help us to deliver our services. By using our website, you agree to our use of cookies. Learn more.

 Enjoying the Film Festival| ©ArenaGarbatella

-During these months, film festivals abound in Rome, one of the most outstanding being Arena Garbatella.
-The most renowned films are presented there during the first weeks of September.
-In addition to the screenings, theatrical plays and live music are often presented, but they are not very common.
+During these months film festivals abound in Rome, one of the most outstanding is the Arena Garbatella.
+There, the most renowned films are presented during the first weeks of September.
+In addition to the screenings, theatrical plays and live music are often presented, but are not very common.

-The screen is outdoors and is surrounded by trees and houses that make for a pleasant environment.
-Tickets can be purchased on site from 8:30 pm and a daily program is made around 9:15 pm.
+The screen is outdoors and is surrounded by trees and houses that make the environment pleasant.
+Tickets can be purchased on site from 8:30 pm and there is a daily program at around 9:15 pm.

 • Price: from 6 €.